seed-rs/seed-quickstart/README.md

 to allow executing the file:`chmod +x build.sh`.
 If you run into persmission errors on `build.ps1`, open Powershell as an administrator, and enter this command: `Set-ExecutionPolicy RemoteSigned`.

-Once you rename the crate in `Cargo.toml` (The `name` field under `[Package]`), make the following changes:
+Once you rename the crate in `Cargo.toml` (The `name` field under `[Package]`), make the following change:

-- Replace both occurances of `appname`  (`/appname.js` and `/appname.wasm`) in `index.html` with your crate's name.

-- Make the same replacement in either `build.sh`, or `build.ps1`, depending on your operating system.
-You may delete the other one.
+- Replace `appname` with your new name in either `build.sh`, or `build.ps1`, depending on your operating system.